Home » Halloween in Plymouth 2022: What’s on in and around the city for kids

 And if you live in Plymouth, (like all the best people), keep an eye out for the latest Local Stuff here.
 And why not check out some of these:

-If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
+If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
-There are also great travel reviews and some AWESOME giveaways.
+There are also great travel reviews and the odd giveaway.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.

-And if you want to work with me, feel free to give me a shout here or at helen@twinstantrumsandcoldcoffee.com and I’ll get back to you.
+And if you want to work with me, feel free to give me a shout at helen@twinstantrumsandcoldcoffee.com and I’ll get back to you.

 You may also like